No Exam Disability Insurance

 Jason Stolz CLTC, CRPC

-Protecting your income shouldn’t require a medical exam or weeks of underwriting.
-No Exam Disability Insurance (often called simplified-issue disability insurance) gives qualified applicants the ability to secure real monthly income protection with a faster, lower-friction approval process.
-Instead of blood work, paramed exams, and long back-and-forth underwriting, simplified-issue plans typically rely on a streamlined health questionnaire, prescription history, and basic occupational details.
-For many working adults, that means you can move from “I should do this” to “I’m protected” without a drawn-out process.
+No exam disability insurance — also called simplified-issue disability insurance — gives qualified applicants the ability to secure real monthly income protection with a faster, lower-friction approval process than traditional disability underwriting requires.
+Instead of blood draws, paramed exams, full medical records requests, and weeks of back-and-forth underwriting, simplified-issue plans typically rely on a short health questionnaire, prescription history check, and basic occupational information.
+For many working adults, that means moving from “I should do this” to “I’m protected” without scheduling a single appointment or producing a filing cabinet of financial documents.

 At Diversified Insurance Brokers, we specialize in disability income strategies designed for speed, flexibility, and real-world use.
-We help W-2 professionals, self-employed individuals, and 1099 contractors secure coverage that protects cash flow if illness or injury prevents them from working—without the delays that discourage many people from applying in the first place.
+We help W-2 professionals, self-employed individuals, and 1099 contractors secure coverage that protects cash flow if illness or injury prevents them from working — without the delays that discourage most people from applying in the first place.
+The risk is always “now.”
+A no-exam policy in force today protects you.
+A fully underwritten policy you have been meaning to start does not.

 Get No-Exam Disability Coverage Options